Board of Review

 *Annual Statuary Dates*

 March Board of Review- Second Monday in March, and two (2) consecutive days during that week, one being held in the evening from 3:00 pm to 9:00 pm, and the Third Tuesday in March.
 These dates and times are shown on your “assessment change notice” and are also published in the local newspaper.
-These meetings are for the purpose of receiving the assessment roll, approve poverty exemptions and veteran exemptions, and to hear appeals from property owners regarding the assessment of their property.
-You may appeal by letter as long as the letter is received by the last of the March Board of Review.
+These meetings are for the purpose of receiving the assessment roll, approve poverty exemptions and to hear appeals from property owners regarding the assessment of their property.
+You may appeal by letter as long as the letter is received by the last day of the March Board of Review.

 July Board of Review- Tuesday following the third Monday in July.